Aliases for ETV1 Gene

 GeneCards Summary for ETV1 Gene

-ETV1 (Ets Variant 1) is a Protein Coding gene.
-Diseases associated with ETV1 include ewing sarcoma and prostate cancer.
-Among its related pathways are Akt Signaling and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is ETV2.
+ETV1 (ETS Variant Transcription Factor 1) is a Protein Coding gene.
+Diseases associated with ETV1 include Ewing Sarcoma and Gastrointestinal Stromal Tumor.
+Among its related pathways are Transcriptional misregulation in cancer and p38 signaling mediated by MAPKAP kinases.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is ETV5.